RaiderKnight/RK-Bakery-Shop/README.md

 ### 1- rk_BakeryShop  :
-Add options to buy/eat bakery at different places around the city.
+Add options to buy/eat bakery products at different places around the city.
+8 types of bakery products.
+Contain 3 scenes.

 ### Module requirements
-None
+At least LifePlay 3.18

 ### Module conflict
 rk_ShopAddons : You need to uninstall this mod (same content...)

 ### How to install
 Download the mod and add it to : ..\LifePlay\Content\Modules